Azure/AI-in-a-Box/ai-services/gpt-video-analysis-in-a-box/README.md

 azd up
 ```

 You will be prompted for a subscription, a region for GPT-4V, a region for AI Vision, a resource group, a prefix and a suffix.
+The parameter called **location** must be a region that supports GPT-4V; the parameter called **CVlocation** must be a region that supports AI Vision Image Analysis 4.0.

 ### Post deployment:
 Upload images and videos of vehicles to your new storage account's **videosin** container using [Azure Storage Explorer](https://learn.microsoft.com/en-us/azure/vs-azure-tools-storage-manage-with-storage-explorer), [AzCopy](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-files#upload-the-contents-of-a-directory) or within [the Azure portal](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#upload-a-block-blob).
 You can find some sample images and videos at the bottom of this blog, [Analyze Videos with Azure Open AI GPT-4 Turbo with Vision and Azure Data Factory](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/analyze-videos-with-azure-open-ai-gpt-4-turbo-with-vision-and/ba-p/4032778).